-b.
-The antinuclear antibody (ANA) test is positive in the majority of Sjogren’s syndrome patients.
+- Antinuclear Antibody (ANA): The ANA test is positive in the majority of Sjögren’s syndrome patients.
 However, a positive ANA test is also common in healthy individuals.
 The ANA test is most commonly performed using a technique that involves immunofluorescent staining of human cells grown in tissue culture (Figure 3).
 With this test, a positive result is listed as the last dilution of serum that results in visible staining of the nucleus of the cultured human cell.
 Typical dilutions are 1:40, 1:80, 1:160, 1:320 and 1:640.
 Positive ANA test results of 1:80 and 1:160 may be seen in up to 15% and 5% of healthy individuals, respectively.
-A negative ANA test does not exclude the diagnosis of Sjogren’s syndrome; some of these individuals may still have SS-A and/or SS-B antibodies.
+A negative ANA test does not exclude the diagnosis of Sjögren’s syndrome; some of these individuals may still have SS-A and/or SS-B antibodies.
 With the immunofluorescent staining test, the pattern of nuclear staining is reported.
-Most Sjogren’s patients have either a speckled or homogeneous pattern.
+Most Sjögren’s patients have either a speckled or homogeneous pattern.
 However, some patients may have a centromere pattern, denoting staining of centromere proteins in the mitotic spindle of dividing cells.

-c.
-The rheumatoid factor test detects immunoglobulins in your blood that bind to other immunoglobulins, resulting in large protein complexes.
+- Rheumatoid Factor: The rheumatoid factor test detects immunoglobulins in your blood that bind to other immunoglobulins, resulting in large protein complexes.
 Rheumatoid factor is a characteristic feature of rheumatoid arthritis, being found in up to 80% of affected patients.
-However, it is also common in Sjögren’s patients and in this setting does not indicate the presence of or predict the later development of rheumatoid arthritis.
+However, it is also common in Sjögren’s syndrome patients and in this setting does not indicate the presence of or predict the later development of rheumatoid arthritis.

-d.
-The complete blood count (CBC) test determines the number of red cells (RBC), white cells (WBC), and platelets as well as the level of hemoglobin (oxygen-carrying protein in red cells) in the blood.
+- Complete Blood Count (CBC): The CBC test determines the number of red cells (RBC), white cells (WBC), and platelets as well as the level of hemoglobin (oxygen-carrying protein in red cells) in the blood.
 A low number of white blood cells (leucopenia) can be found in approximately 15-20% of Sjögren’s syndrome patients, but is usually not associated with an increased risk of infection.
 Anemia, defined by a low hemoglobin level and low number of red blood cells, is less common.

-i.
-The immunoglobulin quantitation test measures the levels of the most common types of immunoglobulins in the blood, known as IgG, IgM, and IgA.
-Some patients with Sjogren’s syndrome have elevated levels of these immunoglobulins, termed hyperglobulinemia, reflecting overactivity of the immune system.
+- Immunoglobulins: The immunoglobulin quantitation test measures the levels of the most common types of immunoglobulins in the blood, known as IgG, IgM, and IgA.
+Some patients with Sjögren’s syndrome have elevated levels of these immunoglobulins, termed hyperglobulinemia, reflecting overactivity of the immune system.

-j.
-The serum protein electrophoresis and the serum immunofixation electrophoresis tests analyze the types of proteins present in the liquid phase of the blood (serum).
+- Serum Protein Electrophoresis and Serum Immunofixation: The serum protein electrophoresis and the serum immunofixation electrophoresis tests analyze the types of proteins present in the liquid phase of the blood (serum).
 These tests rely on an electric field to separate the proteins based on their electrical charge.
-In the diagnostic evaluation of a patient with Sjogren’s syndrome, particular attention is paid to the immunoglobulins, proteins produced by plasma cells.
+In the diagnostic evaluation of a patient with Sjögren’s syndrome, particular attention is paid to the immunoglobulins, proteins produced by plasma cells.
 Each of these cells creates a unique antibody, with a structure different from that produced by most other plasma cells.
-In approximately 10% of Sjogren’s syndrome patients, a clone of plasma cells proliferates and produces increased amounts of one immunoglobulin, with identical structure and specificity.
+In approximately 10% of Sjögren’s syndrome patients, a clone of plasma cells proliferates and produces increased amounts of one immunoglobulin, with identical structure and specificity.
 This is called a monoclonal protein.
 This monoclonal immunoglobulin protein can be detected and characterized with electrophoretic techniques that rely on its distinctive properties in an electrical field.

-k.
-The complement proteins, C3 and C4, are part of a group of proteins that mediate tissue inflammation and damage in certain immunologic diseases, including Sjogren’s syndrome.
+- Complement Proteins: The complement proteins, C3 and C4, are part of a group of proteins that mediate tissue inflammation and damage in certain immunologic diseases, including Sjögren’s syndrome.
 Low levels of these proteins generally reflect the ongoing utilization of these proteins in a process triggered by the binding of immunoglobulins to molecular targets in the serum (thereby forming immune complexes) or to targets on cellular surfaces.
 Very low levels of C4 can also be a reflection of the genetic absence of this protein.